1. CALIBER [Yield]

 CALIBER is a generalized framework for any offchain, hard asset(s)

-CALIBER was initially designed to enforce on-chain ownership and financial structuring for AI hardware and DePIN assets.
+CALIBER was initially designed to enforce on-chain ownership and financial structuring for AI hardware.
 However, the framework extends beyond these categories, providing a standardized model for any off-chain asset representation.

 By integrating enforceable ownership, embedded insurance, and instant redemption, CALIBER establishes a new benchmark for tokenized real-world assets.
 We invite protocols across industries, such as real estate, commodities, and hard assets, to adopt CALIBER as the foundation for secure, asset-backed tokenization before its full integration into on-chain structured product protocols.